sephynox/bitcoin-statistics/README.md

 Here, we have a total of 5 incidents where consecutive blocks exceed 2-hour intervals.
 Block hash [00000000de6d334392a180078b3d0086284e3d5e375e7da3d303d6569ef56b73](https://bitcoinexplorer.org/block/00000000de6d334392a180078b3d0086284e3d5e375e7da3d303d6569ef56b73) mined on 2009-08-22 at height 21446 being the longest in this sampling clocking in at over 6.5 hours.

-As a result, I added the option to run a statistical anlysis using the entire population set.
+As a result, I added the option to run a statistical analysis using the entire population set.
 This of course, took far longer to complete but provided a full picture:

 ```shell
 Using total population of 748472